johnseto/SolisAgileManager/README.md

 * Simulate-only - if checked, the app will run and simulate what it _would have done_ without actually making any changes to the behaviour.

+### Avoiding Time Drift

+The application has a setting that will, every day at 2am, update the inverter time to match internet time.
+This can fix the natural time-drift of the inverter's clock, and ensure your charging happens at the right times.

+If you'd rather not have this feature, you can disable it in the config.

 ### Getting Inverter Control Permission from Solis

 **Note**: For this app to work, you'll need to have raised a ticket with Solis to get access to control the